novel-zlood/novel-zlood.github.io/source/_posts/site/site-23.md

 But I pushed him away with my arm and kept running.

-And with strength, I pushed him away.
+And I pushed him away with strength.

-Even though the opponent was a bit bulkier than me, he was too exhausted physically, so it wasn't a problem.
+Even though the opponent was a bit bulkier than me, it wasn't a problem because he was exhausted.

 The opponent slipped and fell.

-I ran past him.
+I ran, leaving him behind.

-Now, only three players were in front of me.
+Now there were only three players in front of me.

-I sped up even more.
+I increased my speed further.

-- Minho!
-Minho!
-Minho!
+-Mino!
+Mino!
+Mino!

-- Whoa!
-Avoids one more!
-He’s fast!
+-Wow!
+He dodges another player!
+He's fast!

-- He’s covered nearly 50 meters!
+-He covers almost 50 meters!

-After avoiding one more, the opponent acknowledged me and tried to take my timing with a sliding tackle.
+After dodging another player, the opponent acknowledged me and tried to steal my timing with a sliding tackle.

-It meant they didn’t care if they got a card.
+It meant they didn't care even if they got a card.

 But my instincts told me.